TomofumiSaka/tethered_cell/README.md

-# tethered_cell
+# Tethered_cell
-ImageJ Fiji script for tethered cell assay
+ImageJ Fiji script for tethered cell assay.
+I used this script in "Novel Insights into Conformational Rearrangements of the Bacterial Flagellar Switch Complex", DOI: 10.1128/mBio.00079-19

 # How To Use